LLM2CLIP: Powerful Language Model Unlocks Richer Cross-Modality Representation: Experiments

-\textbf{LLMs naturally enable strong multilingual capabilities.} As in~\Cref{tab:flickr_coco_cn_results}, We conducted cross-lingual retrieval experiments where CLIP vision encoders were trained exclusively on English text.
-We successfully endowed EVA02 with multilingual capabilities, which it previously lacked, and significantly enhanced the already robust multilingual performance of SigLip2.
+\textbf{Zero-Shot Multilingual Text-Image Retrieval} As in~\Cref{tab:flickr_coco_cn_results}, We conducted cross-lingual retrieval experiments where CLIP vision encoders were trained exclusively on English text.
+We successfully endowed EVA02 with multilingual capabilities, which it previously lacked, and significantly enhanced the already robust multilingual performance of SigLIP2.